 What do we do?
 Charlotte Bevan, Senior Research and Prevention Advisor at Sands, organised focus groups of parents to contribute to the discussion around a national database for CDOPs.
 Parents were enthusiastic about the idea and many don’t even know the CDOP process exists.
-When the database is commissioned, the Sands Research and Prevention team will hope to have a say in its development along with other charities and individual parents.
+We will support the development of the new database ensuring parents' views are taken into account.

 For more on the report on the national database: https://www.npeu.ox.ac.uk/cdr